 If you find this post useful, you can also treat us to a coffee at the bottom of this page- we promise to enjoy it while creating more useful content like this- we might even indulge in a biscuit (or two!)

 Croatia Motorhome Tour

-In October 2019, we headed down to Croatia for a two-week adventure in our motorhome.
+In October 2019, we headed south for a two-week van life Croatia adventure in our motorhome.
 At least, it was meant to be a two-week adventure.

 5 epic places to visit in Croatia

-However, it turns out you can do a lot in just 4 days, and we discovered some wonderful places.
-Watch the video below to see them at their best, and below that I'll share further details on where they all are.
+However, it turns out you can do a lot in just 4 days when motorhoming in Croatia, and we discovered some wonderful places.
+Watch the video below to see them at their best, and below that I’ll share further details on where they all are.